-To be separated from your family for an extended period of time can give rise to a number of sometimes confusing and conflicting emotions.
-Homesickness, heartache, frustration, jealousy, isolation, guilt, or even sometimes relief!
+Being away from your family for an extended period of time can give rise to a number of confusing and conflicting emotions: homesickness, heartache, frustration, jealousy, isolation, guilt, or even sometimes relief!
 Each of these feelings is legitimate, and completely understandable given what can be very stressful periods of separation.

 Pre departure check list

-- Ask yourself, ‘Am I ready to take on this posting?’
+- Ask yourself, ‘Am I ready to leave/move away?’
 This is a decision that will have an impact on a large number of people: family, friends, and your personal networks.
 While only you will know if you are ready, seek advice from those around you that you trust.

-- Before leaving on an extended journey openly discuss as a family your need to be away for a little while.
+- Before leaving, openly discuss as a family your need to be away for a little while.
 Be open about the sadness and happiness that your trip will create for you – the good things and the bad things.
 Be perfectly clear about where you are going, why you are going and how long you will be away.
 It is important that your children are aware that you will be coming home and that you still love them very much, even if you won’t be home to read them a story each night.

 - All parents need a break from the kids every so often.
-If you know that you have a big trip or extended time away coming up, try to arrange for an opportunity for you and your partner to have some time alone together – treat yourselves to a romantic weekend away or a night in a city hotel.
+If you know that you have an extended time away coming up, try to arrange for an opportunity for you and your partner to have some time alone together – treat yourselves to a romantic weekend away or a night in a city hotel.

 - Use a diary or calendar to be sure you are aware of all the special events that are going to occur while you are away so that you don’t miss any of them.
 Remember seemingly small events to you are often very big for your children.
 For example: